ZAlex1988/Selenium/ReadMe.md

 2. Solr v 8.1.1 is installed and running on localhost port 8983

-3. Movies collection is created with the following schema:
+3. Movies collection is created with the following schema (to view full schema please clone repo and view in editior - GitHub may have problems rendering the page with XML content):

 <?xml version="1.0" encoding="UTF-8"?>
 <schema name="Movies" version="1.6">